DeedleFake/ps2avglogin/README.md

 Installation
 ------------

-To install, first you will need a working [Go toolchain][go] of at least version 1.6.
+To install, first you will need a working [Go toolchain][go] that is at least version 1.6.
 Next you will need to set up your [GOPATH][gopath].
 Once this is done, simply run

 > go get github.com/DeedleFake/ps2avglogin